cemu-project/Cemu/BUILD.md

 For Arch and most derivatives:

-`sudo pacman -S --needed gtk3 libsecret libgcrypt systemd-libs freeglut nasm git zlib zip unzip linux-headers base-devel ninja cmake`
+`sudo pacman -S cmake git base-devel ninja nasm linux-headers`

 vcpkg is not needed to be installed and provided by cemu when git cloning.